Cryptoc1/CMS/README.md

 # CMS
-A very small 'Content Management System' written in Python
+A very small 'Content Management System' written in Python.

 ## What is the purpose of CMS?
-CMS was a project I created when learning MySQL and building data systems
+CMS was a project I created when learning MySQL and building data systems.

 ## Features
 * CLI for interacting with Posts table in customizable Database